sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ***

+*Between the time I finished this room and the time I wrote this walkthrough, this room has unfortunately become premium-access only.
+I've constructed this walkthrough based on my personal notes, but I now lack access to the original room.
+So, please let me know if this walkthrough has any inaccuracies.*

 ## Task 1: Introduction

 In this room, we will learn about automation, package management, and service/application logging.

 ## Task 2: Deploy Your Linux Machine

-To complete this room, we first need to deploy and log into the associated machine.
+To complete this room, we first need to deploy and log into the room's associated machine.

 ## Task 3: Terminal Text Editors

 We can edit files with terminal text editors like Nano and Vim.

 `nano <filename>` can be used to open or create a file in the text editor.
-Pressing `CTRL+X` will allow us to exit nano.
+Pressing `CTRL+X` on our keyboard will allow us to exit nano.

 Vim is a much more advanced text editor.
-Its learning curve is higher but also includes advanced features and customizability.
+Learning Vim is much more difficult than learning Nano, but Vim offers advanced features and customizability that Nano does not have.

 <details>